 The flip side of this is that there are experiments that startups have a very easy time doing that established companies can't do.
-When I was at EC a number of years ago, back when Facebook was still relatively young, the Google ad auction folks remarked to the FB folks that FB was doing the sort of experiments they’d do if they were small enough to do them, but they couldn’t just change the structure of their ad auctions now that there was so much money going through their pipeline.
-As with everything else we’re discussing, there’s a trade-off here and the real question is how to weight the various parts of the trade-off, not which side is better in all ways.
+When I was at EC a number of years ago, back when Facebook was still relatively young, the Google ad auction folks remarked to the FB folks that FB was doing the sort of experiments they'd do if they were small enough to do them, but they couldn't just change the structure of their ad auctions now that there was so much money flowing through their auctions.
+As with everything else we're discussing, there's a trade-off here and the real question is how to weight the various parts of the trade-off, not which side is better in all ways.